Julianne2025/Data-Analytics-Portfolio/Fabric/README.md

 Familiar with Microsoft Fabric and Azure Synapse analytics concepts, including Lakehouse/Data Warehouse patterns, SQL-based data transformation, data pipelines, semantic modeling, and Power BI reporting.

+Use a Fabric Warehouse or Lakehouse as a curated finance-data source; build the Power BI semantic model, DAX measures, security, and executive financial reports; validate the results to the GL and budget.